The average hourly pay for a Legal File Clerk is $13.85.

 What Do Legal File Clerks Do?

 Legal file clerks are responsible for maintaining records and documents used in a legal system or court of law.
 They must follow predetermined filing systems in regards to letters, legal files, case documents, correspondences, invoices, and memorandums, which is usually done using formatting software such as Pacer or ECF.

 Legal file clerks are required to retrieve and provide files as needed by members of the legal department, as well as ensure that these files are as up-to-date as possible.
 In…Read more

 Legal File Clerk Job Listings

-Pay by Experience Level for Legal File Clerk
+What is the Pay by Experience Level for Legal File Clerks?

 Pay Difference by Location

 Employees with Legal File Clerk in their job title in San Francisco, California earn an average of 37.2% more than the national average.
 These job titles also find higher than average salaries in Los Angeles, California (20.6% more) and Houston, Texas (15.5% more).
 The lowest salaries can be found in Orlando, Florida (26.1% less), Phoenix, Arizona (13.4% less) and New York, New York (4.3% less).

 This data is based on 156 survey responses.